JohnGoldInc/ErrorUnit.Injector_PostSharp/README.md

 Unlike integrating with an IoC Library this will enable all classes/methods in an assembly to become Unit Test endpoints.
 (IoC library integrations are limited to IoC managed classes/methods)

-Currently ErrorUnit.Injector_PostSharp has an open source licence for the use of Postsharp (Thanks Gael!);
+Currently while ErrorUnit is not past beta ErrorUnit.Injector_PostSharp has an open source licence for the use of Postsharp (Thanks Gael!);
-you will have to download the free PostSharp Express ( https://www.postsharp.net/download ) at minimum;
+you will have to download the free PostSharp Express ( https://www.postsharp.net/download ); But check out the full version and the other cool stuff you can do with AOP in general and PostSharp in specific.
-But check out the other cool stuff you can do with AOP in general and PostSharp in specific.
+( In the future with enough users we hope to include Postsharp technology fully integrated into ErrorUnit. )

 ## Instructions